South Shields: Demographics

 In South Shields, 6.7% of the population are from an ethnic minority (non-White British), compared with 5.0% in the surrounding borough of South Tyneside.
 Most of the Asians in South Shields are Bangladeshi, with the Beacon and Bents ward that covers South Shields town centre, had 9.9% of the population registering as that ethnicity.
 The Bangladeshi community is the third largest in Tyne and Wear, after Newcastle upon Tyne and Sunderland, with 1.7% of the town's population being Bangladeshi or 1,300 people.
 Nearly all of the ethnic minority population in South Tyneside is concentrated in South Shields town centre and suburban areas immediately to the south such as Rekendyke and Westoe.

 The population of the South Tyneside Metropolitan Borough had decreased from 152,785, in 2001, to 148,127 in 2011.
 In 2001, the population of South Shields was 82,854.
-Population data from the United Kingdom 2011 Census classifies South Shields as a "medium-sized coastal town".
+Population data from the 2011 United Kingdom census classifies South Shields as a "medium-sized coastal town".

 Yemeni community

 South Shields has been home to a Yemeni British community since the 1890s.
 The main reason for the Yemeni arrival was the supply of seamen, such as engine room firemen, to British merchant vessels.
 Similar communities were founded in Hull, Liverpool and Cardiff.
 In 1909, the first Arab Seamen's Boarding House opened in the Holborn riverside district of the town.

 At the time of World War I, there was a shortage of crews due to the demands of the fighting and many Yemenis were recruited to serve on British ships at the port of Aden, then a British protectorate.
 At the end of the war, the Yemeni population of South Shields had risen to over 3,000.
 Shields lost one of the largest proportions of Merchant Navy sailors.
 Approximately 1 in 4 of these men was of Yemeni background.
 The port in South Shields employed men of Yemeni, Aden, Somali, African, Indian and Malaysian nationalities.

 Disputes over jobs led to race riots – also called the Arab Riots – in 1919 and 1930.
 However, over time, attitudes to Yemenis in the town were softened; there has been no significant recurrence of this violence.

-After World War II, the Yemeni population declined, partly due to migrations to other industrial areas such as Birmingham, Liverpool and Sheffield.
+Following World War II, the Yemeni population declined, partly due to migrations to other industrial areas such as Birmingham, Liverpool and Sheffield.
 However, the main reason for the reduction in numbers was the end of the shipping industry and the need for sailors as coal-burning ships decreased in numbers.
 Today, the Yemeni population numbers around 1,000.
 Many Yemeni sailors married local women and became integrated with the wider community, resulting with a migrant population less distinct than in other mixed communities across the UK.
 The Yemeni are the first, settled Muslim community in Britain.